RichardCoffee/custom-post-type/README.md

     add_action('save_post_'.$this->type,      array($this,'save_meta_boxes'));
   }
 ```
 The method that registers the CPT uses only a subset of arguments available for the WordPress register_post_type() function.
 If you need to utilize more, there is a filter 'tcc_register_post_{post type}' that allows you to modify the array.
-These values will be utilized if passed:
+The source file contains some notes on what each property is for.

 ## General Guidelines

 After the post type has been created, an action hook is run named 'tcc_custom_post_{post slug}'.
-Hook there to run any needed code, such as registering a taxonomy.
+Hook there to run code such as registering a taxonomy.

 #### Capabilities
 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
 Does not handle custom roles, although `$GLOBALS['wp_post_types'][$this->type][cap]` will give you a full list for the CPT.